the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab4_functions/_index.md

 Look at the code below.
 Discuss the check-in questions in your group and answer the questions on your Google doc before moving on:

-0. What arguement does the `hexagon` function take?
+0. What argument does the `hexagon` function take?
-0. How is that arguement used in the `hexagon` function?
+0. How is that argument used in the `hexagon` function?
 0. What line of code is the `hexagon` function called?
 0. What line of code is the `draw_pattern()` function called?